rabuu/compli/README.md

 The main differences compared to the language we developed in the course are:
 - My custom language design (with major additions, see next paragraph)
-- Implementation specifics (programming language, used libraries)
+- Implementation specifics (used programming language & libraries)
 - Much higher-level intermediate representation (thanks to the `inkwell` builder)

 ### Language & compiler features